kingharrison/rules.rockdafloor/README.md

 * Musicality
 * Creativity

 All five Skill Categories are judged within the crew's Level (see [Skill Recognition](#skill-recognition)) using the rubric below.
 The rubric is built to reward breakers moving together: a routine of back-to-back solos scores low in the Skill Categories no matter how strong the individual skills are.
 Choreograph accordingly.
+An out-of-level skill drops the affected category to the 1.0-4.0 band (see [Out Of Level Enforcement](#out-of-level-enforcement)).

 | Score | Description |
 | --- | --- |